NRizzoInc/RaspberryPi/README.md

 # Description

 This repo contains both C++ and Python code for interfacing with a Raspberry Pi 3B+.
 In the future however, I plan on stop supporting the Python code base in favor of C++.
+_Note:_ I may rever to the raspberry pi as RPI for short.

 ## Current Features